hadjichristslave/SMC/README.md

 Each cluster consists of a color(categorical), and angle(exponential) and a position(gaussian) signature of the area it represents.
 An example signature can be seen in the following picture.
 ![alt_tag](images/coloursCorrect.png)

-#Attention

-The files are still modified daily, so any weird behaviour might be due to development issues.

 #Anything else

 Any further information can be found in my master thesis repository